 The GHG Protocol is in the final stages of developing guidance on how to treat offsets and key issues such as permanence.
 The new guidance is expected to be completed by Fall 2022.
 In its proposal, the SEC commits to the GHG Protocol, including future guidance, which can be incorporated into a final rule directly, or by reference.

-Stay tuned for Blog 2 in this series where we detail reporting requirements and compliance.
+Stay tuned for Blog 2 in this series where we offer key takeaways from the SEC proposed rule.

 Private foreign issuers are also included in this proposed rule.